 7. Block persistent spam senders

-Blocking those annoying spam senders who just can't take a hint is another handy trick to keep their messages from cluttering your inbox.
-Most email clients, including our good old Outlook, offer an option to block specific email addresses.
-Once blocked, any future messages from these senders are automatically marked as spam and kept out of your inbox.
+Spam senders simply can’t take a hint (wink wink nudge nudge), so outright blocking them is a handy trick to keep their messages from filling up your inbox.
+Most email clients, including our good old pal Outlook, offer an option to block specific email addresses.
+Once blacklisted, any future messages from these senders are automatically marked as spam and kept out of your inbox.

 Here's how you can block persistent junk mail senders on Outlook: Simply right-click on the junk mail, navigate to Junk, and then click on Block Sender.
 And just like that, your inbox will be free from further emails from that sender.